leschultz/active_learning/README.md

 ```

 ## Tool description
 The files along with their description follow the convention of \<name: \> \<description\> below.
 Make sure to edit files in the examples directory in your own run.
 All files in the examles directory are needed along with their naming convention.
+The order of listed elements in the POTCAR must match the order of elements in the POSCAR.

 ```
 active_learning